otma2677/mtg-scraper/README.md

 > The scraper is getting faster;
 >
 > 1/ Undici is used instead of node:http for network request\
-> 2/ Some boilerplate code has been deleted which makes some components 50-80x times faster (from 80ms to ~1ms)
+> 2/ Some boilerplate code has been deleted which makes some components 50-80x times faster
+> (from around ~80ms to under ~5ms)

 # mtg-scraper
 « mtg-scraper2 » is a lightweight Node.js module written in Typescript to scrap and gather data from magic the gathering events.

+The end goal is to provide an easy way to deal with mtg metadata in the Node.js realm.

 ## Platform Supports
-The end goal of the project is to gather data from all available tournaments from paper or online events.
-The following is the list of platform yet supported and platform that will be supported eventually.
+At the very moment (3.3.* and below), only **MTG:online** is supported for data gathering, so at the end, we want to support as much platform as possible.

+**Supported platforms:**
 - [x] Magic the gathering: online
 - [ ] Magic the gathering: arena